EduardHermann/EduardHermann/README.md

-# Welcome to my Github profile👋
+# Welcome to my GitHub profile👋
 ## Here is something interesting about me🤣:

 - 🔭 I’m currently working on a basic algorithm visualization program 🔭